JamesBlandEcon/HeterogeneityForThePractitioner/README.md

 # HeterogeneityForThePractitioner
-Code for "Adding parameter heterogeneity to structural models: some guidance for the practitioner"
+Code for "Adding parameter heterogeneity to structural models: some guidance for the practitioner" by James R. Bland

 This repository replicates all estimations in the paper.